 How to Start Affiliate Marketing in 2023 (7 Simple Steps)

 Thousands of independent creators, entrepreneurs, and online publications use affiliate marketing to drive millions in revenue every single month.

 So do hugely respected websites such as the New York Times, Forbes and NerdWallet.

-And according to Statista, spend on affiliate marketing programs by businesses will grow to $8.2 billion in the US this year.
+And according to Statista, spend on affiliate marketing programs by businesses grew to $8.2 billion in the US last year.
 That's up 76% in the last 6 years alone.

 But getting a slice of the billion-dollar pie isn't as simple as slapping a few affiliate links on your blog.

 In fact, most beginners who try affiliate marketing fail to see the financial results they were promised by countless blogs and videos on the internet.

 Read on to avoid common mistakes that hold beginners back, plus the most important affiliate marketing tips to help you become successful, sooner.

 Here's our guide to start affiliate marketing the right way: